glavrentiadis/dispgeopt/README.md

 # dispGeoPT
+## Description
-Matlab script to characterize displacement slip profiles from geolocated points
+Matlab script to characterize displacement (mean and uncertainty distribution) of slip profiles from geolocated points.

 Computes:
 * net, horizontal, and vertical displacement components